omidzargham/data-applications-challenge/README.md

 Conversely, if you already have a tool or library in mind: show off your skills by using something you know when to provide new insight into our data.
 Engineering hours are expensive so we like to find a middle-ground between correctness and efficiency.

-## Solutions
-> Make a PR to add your solution to this list if you would like to have it publicly posted
-- Nothing here yet!